michaelputnam67/showcase/README.md

 ## Overview:

-Bob's Burger Auditorium is a one stop shop for every Bob's Burger the animated sitcoms vast roster of characters.
-Users can view every Bob's burger character by a variety of methods, view more details about their character and add the viewed character to a list of favorite characters that will display on the homepage.
-The user can also go back to the viewed character and remove them from their saved list.
+Bob's Burgers Auditorium is a one-stop shop for every Bob's Burgers, the animated sitcom's vast roster of characters.
+Users can filter through the entire roster of Bob's Burgers characters by various methods, view more details about their background, and add them to a list of favorite characters on the homepage.
+The user can also return to the character info page and remove them from their saved list.